The product structure of MPS-under-permutations: Preliminaries

-In the general (or \textit{non-normal}) setting, any TI MPS with tensor $A$ can be expressed in terms of a so-called \textit{basis of normal tensors} (BNT) \(\{A_1, \dots, A_b\}\) as \cite{Cirac2017} where ($i$) each \(A_j\) is normal if every \(p\) sites have already been blocked to get rid of periodic subspaces, where \textit{blocking} refers to grouping together every $p$ physical sites into a new tensor $\tilde{A}$ with physical dimension $d^p$, such that $\tilde{A}^{i_1 i_2 \dots i_p} := A^{i_1} A^{i_2} \dots A^{i_p}$, and $(ii)$ each element $A_j$ can be accessed separately from the others just by acting on the physical index if at least every $L_{BI}$ sites are blocked together, where $L_{BI}$ is referred to as the \textit{block-injectivity length} and is always upper bounded by a constant independent of the system size (more details in Section \ref{sec:nonnormal_MPS-up}).
+where ($i$) each \(A_j\) is normal if every \(p\) sites have already been blocked to get rid of periodic subspaces, where \textit{blocking} refers to grouping together every $p$ physical sites into a new tensor $\tilde{A}$ with physical dimension $d^p$, such that $\tilde{A}^{i_1 i_2 \dots i_p} := A^{i_1} A^{i_2} \dots A^{i_p}$, and $(ii)$ there is \textit{block-injectivity}, meaning that each element $A_j$ can be accessed separately from the others just by acting on the physical index if at least every $L_{BI}$ sites are blocked together, where $L_{BI}$ is referred to as the \textit{block-injectivity length} and is always upper bounded by a constant independent of the system size.